 Senior Notes totaling \$230,000 held by Canadian individuals cannot be converted until the Company completes certain regulatory matters and filings in Canada.
-Once these regulatory matters and filings have been met, the Senior Notes held by these individuals will automatically convert on the same terms as the other noteholders.
+Once these regulatory matters and filings have been met, the Senior Notes held by these individuals will automatically convert on the same terms as the other noteholders, which includes additional accrued interest until conversion.